indigo-astronomy/indigo/indigo_drivers/dome_dragonfly/README.md

 ## NOTES:
 * The Dome wiring should be as described in Dragonfly documentation.

-* This driver can not be loaded if *indigo_aux_dragonfly* is loaded as both drivers have the same functionality.
+* Relays 1-3 and Sensors 1,2 and 8 are reserved for dome control and are not exposed in the GPIO device.

-* In devices with male DB9 connectors, pins are horizontally flipped.
-In software pin 1 corresponds to pin 5 on male DB9, pin 6 corresponds to pin 9 etc. There is no such flipping for the devices with female DB9 connectors.
+* This driver can not be loaded if *indigo_aux_dragonfly* is loaded.